-A recent new trend focusses on the potential health benefits of drinking coffee with lemon.
+A recent trend focuses on the potential health benefits of drinking coffee with lemon.

-Proponents claim that the mix helps melt off fat and relieves headaches and diarrhea.
+Proponents claim that the mix can be nutritious and relieves headaches and diarrhea.

 Since coffee and lemon each have multiple proven health effects, you may wonder whether drinking the two together offers any additional benefits.